JetBrains/kotlin-web-site/docs/topics/lombok.md

 ### Using the Lombok configuration file

-If you use a [Lombok configuration file](https://projectlombok.org/features/configuration) `lombok.config`, provide a path to it to the plugin.
-The path should be relative to the module's directory.
+If you use a [Lombok configuration file](https://projectlombok.org/features/configuration) `lombok.config`, you need to set the file's path so that the plugin can find it.
+The path must be relative to the module's directory.
-Add the following code to your `build.gradle(.kts)` file:
+For example, add the following code to your `build.gradle(.kts)` file:

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">